Inside The AOC Meme Machine

 Notes: View counts represent numbers from March 22, 2019, when Giphy provided the information.
 They may have increased since then, depending on user activities.

-In part maybe because stickers are easy to remix with the personal — they travel through the social web on top of images and videos that users create themselves.
+That may be in part because stickers are easy to remix with the personal — they travel through the social web on top of images and videos that users create themselves.
 This kind of political expression allows people to remix their own personal experience with Ocasio-Cortez’s story and political messaging.
 It’s the millennial equivalent of a campaign button.

 Tenbeete Solomon — an illustrator based Washington, DC, also known as Trap Bob on Giphy — created the sticker.
 She believes it’s successful because it’s a clear and easy way for people to express a political opinion.